einarhaaland/xun-ui/README.md

 # xun-ui

+## Graph based UI generated entirely by data using D3.js

 For now, ignore files [app.js, svg.js, canvas.js]

 app.js was a file to play around with D3 and should not be part of future work.